 Mentee teachers are assigned mentors based on the content and grade level they teach.
-The schools' mentors are highly qualified teachers who have consistently demonstraged expertise in their given subject within the confines of our programs.
-New teachers gain knowledge from our mentors through the MINT program designed and impemented by the district.
-Regular meetings are scheduled between a mentee and mentor to discuss lesson plans and assessment data in order to development mentee teachers in best teaching practices.
-Adminstrators consistantly meet with and discuss lesson plans and assessment data to ensure mentee teachers are provided additional support.
+The schools' mentors are highly qualified teachers who have consistently demonstrated expertise in their given subject within the confines of our programs.
+New teachers gain knowledge from our mentors through the MINT program designed and implemented by the district.
+Regular meetings are scheduled between a mentee and mentor to discuss lesson plans and assessment data in order to development the teachers teaching practices.
+Administrators consistently meet with new teachers to ensure mentee teachers are provided additional support.